Smoke Detector Chirping After Battery Change

 Hardwired Detectors — When Battery Removal Isn't the Full Reset

-For hardwired detectors, start by flipping the breaker that controls the detector's circuit to the OFF position.
+Start by flipping the breaker that controls the detector's circuit to the OFF position.
 Wait 10 seconds — this allows the capacitors in the detector to fully discharge.
 Then flip the breaker back to ON.
 Your house power is now restored, but the electrical system has fully cycled.
 Then follow the standard reset procedure: open the detector, remove the backup battery, hold the test button for 20 to 30 seconds, and reinstall the battery.
 This full power cycle is more thorough than just swapping the battery.

 Brand-Specific Reset Variations That Matter